ChatOpenAI

 )

-Use extra_body for:
+**Use `extra_body` for:**

-extra_body in the request# Custom provider parameters
+# Custom provider parameters

 model = ChatOpenAI(